cpdhleague/Guide-book/index.md

 <br>

-<h2 style="text-align: left;">Welcome to CPDH.guide</h2>

-This is a great direction.
-You're shifting the focus from "what is cPDH?" (which is abstract) to "what can this site *do for you*?" (which is practical and welcoming).

-Here is a draft for your new homepage intro, designed to replace the text currently in the body of your `index.md` file.

----

 ## Welcome to CPDH.guide

 Our primary mission is to provide the clear, actionable [**Metagame data**](/meta/) you need to build better decks and understand the format.
 Our dynamic data displays give you a flowable view of what's winning right now.